 Our goal is to improve access and quality education for over 15 million children cumulatively by 2024.

-To date, Educate Girls with an army of over 13,000 Team Balika volunteers has enroled 750,000+ girls with 94% of retention and over 1.3 million+ children have demonstrated improved learning outcomes.
+To date, Educate Girls with an army of over 20000+ Team Balika volunteers have enroled 1.1 million+ girls with 95% of retention and over 1.6 million+ children have demonstrated improved learning outcomes.
 Educate Girls has been instrumental in pioneering the world’s first Development Impact Bond in education, which on its completion in 2018, exceeded its enrolment and learning targets.

 Path to Scale